pniebrzydowski/wedding/content/en/arrival-transit.md

 #### Saving on Transit tickets

 Before buying a ticket, consider grouping together and utilizing the the <a href="https://www.oebb.at/de/tickets-kundenkarten/schueler-gruppen/einfach-raus-ticket" target="_blank" rel="noreferrer">Einfach-Raus Ticket</a>.
-The ticket is only valid on local trains (R-, CJX, REX, and S-Bahn) and not express trains (ICE, Railjet).
-When travelling with a group of 5, the price is only 47€ valid for one calendar day (as compared to €68,50 for 5 individual tickets from Linz, or around 200€ from Vienna).
+The ticket is good for 2-5 people, but is only valid on local trains (R, REX, CJX, & S) and not express trains (ICE, Railjet, Nightjet, EC, etc.).

 If you are arriving at the Munich airport, it is almost always best to purchase a <a href="https://www.bahn.com/en/view/offers/regional/regional-day-ticket-for-bavaria.shtml" target="_blank" rel="noreferrer">Bayern Ticket</a>.
-These tickets are similar to the Einfach-Raus Ticket in Austria, in that they are only available for use on local trains.
-However, even the cost for a single person (25€) is often lower than the cost to get from Munich to Austria.
-Most likely, the best route will be via a local train to Passau or Salzburg, while purchasing a separate ticket for the Austrian portion of the journey.
-They can be purchased online or at the airport DB ticket vending machines.
+These tickets are similar to the Einfach-Raus Ticket in Austria, in that they are only available for use on local trains, with the difference that they can also be used by even a single person.
+Eveen the cost for a single person (25€) is often lower than the cost to get from Munich to Austria.
+The Bayern Ticket is good only in Bavaria and can be purchased online or at the airport DB ticket vending machines.

+Most likely, the cheapest route from Munich to Grein would be via a local train to Passau or Salzburg, with a separate ticket for the Austrian portion of the journey.

-For both of these regional discount tickets, be sure to write your name on the ticket before departing on your journey!
+For both of these regional discount tickets, be sure to write your name (in ink!) on the ticket before departing on your journey!

+Following "the early bird gets the worm," there are also "Sparschine" tickets offered by ÖBB for many connections, as long as they are purchased early enough in advance.
+These tickets start at 9,90€.
+However, flexibility is limited, as these tickets are good only for the specfic connection purchased.